Brontë family: Early teaching opportunities

 Only Emily never became a governess.
 Her sole professional experience would be an experiment in teaching during six months of intolerable exile in Miss Patchett's school at Law Hill (between Haworth and Halifax).
-In contrast, Charlotte had teaching positions at Miss Margaret Wooler's school and in Brussels with the Hégers.
+In contrast, Charlotte had teaching positions at Miss Margaret Wooler's school and in Brussels with the Hegers.
 She became governess to the Sidgwicks, the Stonegappes and the Lotherdales where she worked for several months in 1839, then with Mrs White, at Upperhouse House, Rawdon, from March to September 1841.
 Anne became a governess and worked for Mrs Ingham, at Blake Hall, Mirfield from April to December 1839, then for Mrs Robinson at Thorp Green Hall, Little Ouseburn, near York, where she also obtained employment for her brother in a futile attempt to stabilise him.

 Working as governesses

 The family's finances did not flourish, and Aunt Branwell spent the money with caution.
 Emily had a visceral need of her home and the countryside that surrounded it, and to leave it would cause her to languish and wither.
 Charlotte and Anne, being more realistic, did not hesitate in finding work and from April 1839 to December 1841 the two sisters had several posts as governesses.
 Not staying long with each family, their employment would last for some months or a single season.
 However, Anne did stay with the Robinsons in Thorp Green where things went well, from May 1840 to June 1845.

 In the meantime, Charlotte had an idea that would place all the advantages on her side.
 On advice from her father and friends, she thought that she and her sisters had the intellectual capacity to create a school for young girls in the parsonage where their Sunday School classes took place.
 It was agreed to offer the future pupils the opportunity of correctly learning modern languages and that preparation for this should be done abroad, which led to a further decision.
 Among the possibilities, Paris and Lille were considered, but were rejected due to aversion to the French.
-Indeed, the French revolution and the Napoleonic wars had not been forgotten by the Tory-spirited and deeply conservative girls.
+Indeed, the French Revolution and the Napoleonic Wars had not been forgotten by the Tory-spirited and deeply conservative girls.
 On the recommendation of a pastor based in Brussels, who wanted to be of help, Belgium was chosen, where they could also study German and music.
 Aunt Branwell provided the funds for the Brussels project.